ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 Using a report that the instructor shares with you through your assignment's GitHub repository, you will privately receive a grade for and feedback on each assignment.
-Your grade will be a function of whether or you not completed correct work and submitted it by the deadline.
+Your grade will be a function of whether or not you completed correct work that fulfills the project's specification and submitted it by the deadline.

 #### Course Attendance